 Here is a general outline of what to expect from this course:

-- Up to 135 video lessons and online contents
+- Up to 135 video lessons and online content;

-- 135- available video lessons and online educational contents
+- 135- available video lessons and online educational content;

 - Interactive communication between students and tutors.